ntsystemsit/ntsystemsit.github.io/_posts/2017-09-22-Testing-CoinHive.md

 category: ntSystems
 tags: ntSystems
 author: thomas torggler
-updated: false
+updated: 2017-09-29 17:50:19
 ---

-I've recently stumbled upon [coinhive](https://coin-hive.com) and with all the recent fuzz about crypto currencies, I decided to have a look at it.
+I've recently stumbled upon [coinhive](https://coinhive.com) and with all the recent fuzz about crypto currencies, I decided to have a look at it.
 So what's that all about?

 <!-- more -->